Running the CSM Software with Docker

 2. Container - an isolated runtime environment created from the image.

-• Docker then creates a container based on that image.
+1. Pull (download) the CSM image from Docker Hub.
+Docker creates a container based on this image.

 • Check Docker installation: docker --version